Breastfeeding and jaundice

-A newborn’s liver is not fully developed and is therefore unable to dispose of billrubin quickly and the excess yellow pigment is deposited in the eyeballs and skin of the newborn.
+A newborn’s liver is not fully developed and is therefore unable to dispose of billrubin quickly, and so the excess yellow pigment can then sometimes be deposited in the eyeballs and skin of the newborn.

 Once your newborn’s liver matures and the amount of red blood cells reduces, the jaundice will subside.
 This usually occurs within a week or two without causing any harm.